With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Super easy!

-However, it was my grandmother’s lamp, a wedding gift from her in-laws.
+While this Vintage Lamp Makeover was not a flea market find, however it was my grandmother’s lamp, a wedding gift from her in-laws.

 Certainly the lampshade needed a little refresh.